open-amt-cloud-toolkit/docs/References/abbreviations.md

 *[DNS suffix]: Domain Name System (DNS) suffix - A suffix appended to the hostname of a DNS name.

-*[Domain Profile]: Domain Profile - A profile enabling the remote activation of an Intel AMT device into Admin Control Mode.
+*[Domain Profile]: Domain Profile - A profile enabling the remote activation of an Intel® AMT device into Admin Control Mode.

 *[domain suffix]: domain suffix - The top-level portion or end of a domain name (i.e., com, net, org).